-Rather than focusing on completing a specific number of repetitions, during an AMRAP session the aim is to complete the maximum number of repetitions of an exercise that you can do within a set time.
+Rather than focusing on completing a specific number of repetitions, the aim is to complete the maximum number of repetitions of an exercise that YOU can do within a set time.

-If you want to try this workout style, you can do this AMRAP Workout from Chontel Duncan’s FIERCE at Home program.
+If you want to try this workout style, give this free AMRAP workout from Chontel Duncan’s FIERCE at Home program a go.
 You’ll need dumbbells or a substitute for the workout.

 A burnout set is an exercise or set of exercises done at the end of a workout.
-A burnout targets the same muscle group worked during the main workout.
-A lighter weight is used in an effort to do a high number of exercise repetitions.
+These sets target the same muscle group worked during the main workout and are designed to encourage muscle growth.
+A lighter weight is used so you can complete a high number of exercise repetitions.

 A circuit consists of a series of exercises performed in sequence, with a short rest in between each exercise.
-A circuit can be timed, where you do as many laps as you can in a given time frame — for example, seven minutes in High Intensity with Kayla Itsines (formerly BBG) workouts) — or lap-based, where you complete a set number of laps.
+A circuit can be timed, where you do as many laps as you can in a given time frame — for example, there are seven-minute circuits in High Intensity with Kayla Itsines workouts) — or lap-based, where you complete a set number of laps.

 HICT (High-intensity circuit training)

-High-intensity circuit training is a style of training utilising high-intensity exercises you complete in circuits in order to build cardiovascular fitness and strength.
+High-intensity circuit training is a style of training that follows a circuit structure but involves high-intensity exercises in order to build your cardiovascular fitness and strength.